wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-cloud-native-observability-in-kubernetes.md

 These settings enable the tracing data instrumentation and publishing to a jaeger instance.

 For more information about the Micro Integrator Kubernetes development flow, see [MI kubernetes guide](../../../setup/deployment/kubernetes_deployment_patterns).

+## What's Next?

+If you have successfully set up your anlaytics deployment, see the instructions on [using the Grafana dashboards](../../../administer-and-observe/cloud-native-observability-dashboards).